A Comprehensive Survey on Generative Diffusion Models for Structured Data

 \subsection{Score-based Generative Models (SGMs)}

-Here, we employ a score function of a probabilistic density function, denoted as $ {p(\mathbf{x})} $, which is defined as the gradient of the logarithm of the probabilistic density with respect to the input, $ \nabla_{\mathbf{x}} \log {p(\mathbf{x})} $.
-In order to estimate the score function, a deep neural network $ {s_\theta(\mathbf{x})} $, where $ \theta $ represents the learnable parameters and $ \mathbf{x} $ is the input data, is trained to approximate the score of the original data distribution $p(\mathbf{x})$.
+Here, we employ a score function of a probabilistic density function, denoted as $ {p(\mathbf{x})} $.
+The score function, $ \nabla_{\mathbf{x}} \log {p(\mathbf{x})} $, is defined as the gradient of the logarithm of the probabilistic density with respect to the input $ \mathbf{x} $.
+In order to estimate the score function, we train a deep neural network $ {s_\theta(\mathbf{x})} $, where $ \theta $ represents the learnable parameters and $ \mathbf{x} $ is the input data, to approximate the score of the original data distribution $p(\mathbf{x})$.
 It is mathematically formulated as following:

 Nevertheless, it is computationally infeasible to obtain $ \nabla_{\mathbf{x}} \log {p(\mathbf{x})} $ in the context of high-dimensional data and deep neural networks.
-Thus, there are various works to address the issue: score matching \cite{hyvarinen05a}, denoising score matching \cite{vincent2011connection, song2019generative}, and sliced score matching \cite{song2020sliced}.
+Thus, there are various works to address the issue: score matching \cite{hyvarinen05a}, denoising score matching \cite{song2019generative, vincent2011connection}, and sliced score matching \cite{song2020sliced}.